Naptumomab

 Two studies are currently in progress:

-- a phase Ib / II study with naptumomab in combination with durvalumab, a PD-L1 checkpoint inhibitor and
+- An open-label, multicenter, dose-finding clinical phase Ib/II study is ongoing with naptumomab in combination with the checkpoint inhibitor durvalumab.

-- a Phase II study in combination with docetaxel in patients with non-small cell lung cancer.
+- An open label clinical phase IIa study in US testing naptumomab in combination with docetaxel in patients with advanced or metastatic non-small cell lung cancer (NSCLC) previously treated with checkpoint inhibitors.

 More information about the ongoing studies can be found in the boxes below.